I think I might know why, and I wanted to share this finding with you.

 I’m reading a book right now, Trust Me I’m Lying – Confessions of a Media Manipulator, that dissects what makes something go viral.
 More often than not, when something goes viral, it’s often due to emotion.
 In his book, Ryan Holiday writes:

-“The angrier an article makes the ready, the better.
+“The angrier an article makes the reader, the better.
 But happy works, too.
-The researchers found that while sadness is an extreme emotion, it is a wholly unviral one.
+The researchers found that while sadness is an extreme emotion, it is a wholly un-viral one.
 Sadness, like what one might feel to see a stray dog shivering for warmth or a homeless man begging for money, is typically a low-arousal emotion.
 Sadness depresses our impulse for social sharing.”

 I think it is pretty obvious that, for what I teach and share, it’s pretty tough to put a happy-go-lucky twist on it.